Shiigu/quake1randomizer/README.md

 ### Unbiased Mode

 Here, the Randomizer just does not care on whether the randomization is fair or not.
-All convertible objects have the same chance to replace another of the same type, with the exclusive exception that Rotfish can't spawn outside of water surfaces because they wouldn't be able to move.
+All convertible objects have the same chance to replace another of the same type, with the exclusive exception that Rotfish can't spawn outside of water surfaces because they wouldn't be able to move, and Zombies cannot spawn tied to a trigger to avoid potential softlocks.

 Have fun!